Special Collections and Preservation Division

 This collection consists of an initial accession and four supplements.
 Oversized material and artifacts, separated from the manuscript portion of the collection, are described under Separation Records following Series Descriptions below.
 Photographs are described following Series Descriptions for the initial accession.

-Important subjects and personalities covered throughout the collection
+Important subjects covered throughout the collection

 George A. Brennan (see: The George A. Brennan Papers)